Skip to content

 Step response with Arduino boards

-NOTE 3: Since are used digital output ports, the output will be 0V for step minimum and 5V for step maximum.
+NOTE 3: since digital output ports are used, the output will be 0V for step minimum and 5V for step maximum.

 Step Response using Graphical User Interface (GUI)

-Using GUI for step response is really straighforward and require only two LOC (lines of code):
+Using GUI for step response is really straightforward and require only two LOC (lines of code):

 from pydaq.pydaq_global import PydaqGui